syncfusion-content/xamarin-docs/Xamarin/DataGrid/Load-More.md

 ---
 layout: post
 title: Load More | SfDataGrid | Xamarin | Syncfusion
-description: Use the load more functionality in Xamarin.Forms DataGrid to load a subset of data in the runtime.
-Built-in properties and other customizations available when using the load more functionality.
+description: Use the load more functionality in Xamarin.Forms DataGrid to load a subset of data in runtime.
+Describes the built-in customizations available.
 platform: xamarin
 control: SfDataGrid
 documentation: UG